-Unlike a solar-only system, with a solar + storage system, you can continue to produce and use your solar energy even when the grid is down.
-If you have a home solar system without a battery, you will not have power during a grid outage.
+Real-time production also means if you have a home solar system without a battery, you will not have power during a power outage.

-All grid-tied home solar systems are required by law to have an automatic shutoff switch that turns off your home solar system when the grid goes down.
-This is because of the connection between your home solar system and the grid - if utility workers are repairing damaged poles and wires, there cannot be any electricity flowing onto the grid.
-The automatic shutoff switch prevents your home solar system from sending energy back to the grid during an outage.
+All grid-tied home solar systems are required by law to have an automatic shutoff switch that turns off your home solar system when the grid goes down for safety.
+This is because of the connection between your home solar system and the grid: if utility workers are repairing damaged poles and wires, there cannot be any electricity flowing from your system back onto the grid.

-During a grid outage, your solar battery acts as a substitute for the grid – you will be able to push your excess solar production to charge your battery and pull energy from the battery to power your critical loads.
-Even though solar + storage systems have the same automatic shutoff switch as a solar-only system, a solar system with storage can operate independently of the grid.
+During an outage, your solar battery acts as a substitute for the grid.
+You’ll be able to push your excess solar production to charge your solar battery and pull energy from the battery to power your critical loads.
+Even though solar storage systems have the same automatic shutoff switch as a solar-only system, a solar system with storage can operate independently of the grid.

 Outsmart Time of Use Rates

 In an effort to shift power consumption away from peak demand, new rate designs are gaining traction across the nation.
-Utilities in California, Massachusetts and Arizona, for example, have adopted time-of-use (TOU) rate plans are the new norm.
-With a TOU rate plan, the price you pay for grid electricity varies based on the time of day and when demand is the highest.
+Utilities in California, Massachusetts and Arizona, for example, have adopted time-of-use (TOU) rate plans, and more are piloting new rate structures.
+With a TOU plan, the price you pay for grid electricity varies based on the time of day and when demand is the highest.

 For instance, PG&E, the nation’s largest utility company serving parts of California, applies peak TOU rates between 4 and 9 p.m. on weekdays.
-On these plans, electricity is most expensive in the early evening, when the sun is setting and your solar production is waning for the day.
-However, the value of net metering credits is greater during peak hours.
+On these plans, electricity is most expensive in the early evening, when the sun is setting, and your solar production is waning for the day.
+However, the value of net metering credits is also greater during peak hours.

-Our Sunnova +SunSafe® add-on battery service, we offer several different options from leading manufacturers, from Tesla to Generac to Enphase to SolarEdge.
+When you choose Sunnova +SunSafe® add-on battery service, we offer several different options from leading manufacturers, from Tesla to Generac to Enphase to SolarEdge.
 The expected lifespan will depend on the product you choose.
-For instance, after 10 years, your Tesla Powerwall warranty guarantees that your battery will still retain 70% of its charging capacity, so you can keep your battery for years to come.
+For instance, after 10 years, your Tesla Powerwall warranty guarantees that your battery will still retain 70% of its charging capacity*, so you can keep your battery for years to come.